MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-3-query-data.md

 > [!NOTE]
 > This tutorial is part of a series.
 For the previous section, see: [Tutorial part 2: Get data in the Real-Time Hub](tutorial-2-get-real-time-events.md).

-In this part of the tutorial, you'll learn how to query your streaming data in a [KQL queryset](create-query-set.md).
-You'll create a KQL queryset, write a KQL query, and visualize the data in a time chart.
+In this part of the tutorial, you learn how to query your streaming data in a [KQL queryset](create-query-set.md).
+You create a KQL queryset, write a KQL query, and visualize the data in a time chart.

 ## Create a KQL queryset